Switzerland’s Stick’AIR stickers – what you need to know

 When does the Stick’AIR scheme apply?

-The differentiated traffic zone is enforced between 6am and 10pm, and the need for displaying a sticker only applies once recorded or forecast pollution levels reach a high level.
+The differentiated traffic zone is enforced between 6am and 10pm, and the need for displaying a sticker only applies once recorded or forecast pollution reaches a high level.

 No restrictions are enforced while pollution levels sit below the threshold limit.